dhiraj19999/Bewakoof-Clone/README.md

 ## About the Project
-Bewakoof is an e-commerce website for clothes, individual project  which is completed in five days Login,singup and cart functionality are developed
+Bewakoof is an e-commerce website for shopping clothes and various daily uses Individual project which is completed in five days Login,singup and cart,Men's Product page and Women's product page functionality are developed

 # Home Page